SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * CaptureCameraFrames_Uploaded: Demonstration of Arduino Potenta H7 microcontroller board coupled with Vision Shield - LoRa to capture, send via USB/Serial, and display the camera's image on a PC.
 This is part of a learning process aimed at eventual LoRa broadcast of images.

 * CaptureAndSendFrames_Uploaded: Functionally similar to CaptureCameraFrames_Uploaded but uses LoRa-sized messages that contain a CRC check value.

+* Programmable_USB_Hub: The H7 device did not work out for this effort since its camera is only grayscale and it will not do LoRa point-to-point, as far as I can determine.
+Going to try linking two Arduino Uno microcontrollers via a programmable USB hub.
+This code demonstrates the basic concept.

 # License